Have you ever gone to a hardware store and stood at the same spot for what feels like hours?

 For example, Bear Claw Screws can hold up to 100 pounds in a wood stud but can only support up to 30 pounds in drywall without a stud.

-If you’re not sure about the difference between the three common types of wall, here’s a short background of each one for your reference.
+If you’re not sure about the difference between the three common types of walls, here’s a short background of each one for your reference.

 Drywall is a type of construction material used on interior walls that provide a nice finish.
 It’s popular in construction and DIY projects because of its durability and quick installation process.
 A few more reasons why it’s commonly used is because it’s low maintenance, inexpensive and fire resistant.